Ab initio calculations of the electronic structure of Ac$^+$: Results

 \subsection{Lifetimes}

 Lifetimes are given by the inverse of the sum of rates of spontaneous emission.
 These partial rates are derived from the relation

 where $S_K$ is the transition line strength (the square of the transition matrix element), $K$ is the multipolarity of transition, $\kappa=1$ for electric and $\kappa=1/4c^2$ for magnetic multipole transitions, $J_i$ is the total angular momentum of the initial state and $\omega$ is the frequency of the transition.
 Experimental energies and matrix elements from CI+MBPT+Br calculations were used in the calculations of the decay rates and, hence, lifetimes.
-The calculated partial transition rates are given in Table~\ref{tab:Rates} and compared to the semi-empirical predictions of Kramida~\cite{Kramida2022}, where the latter are available.
+The calculated partial transition rates are given in Table~\ref{tab:Rates} and compared to the predictions of Kramida~\cite{Kramida2022} and Roberts et al.~\cite{roberts2014strongly}.

 We have followed the convention used by~\cite{Kramida2022} to label the different transition types, with mixed types having more than 2\% contribution of a second multipolarity.
 There is good agreement for all the calculated transition rates except for the $6d7s$ ($^3$D$_1$) $\rightarrow$ $7s^2$ ($^1$S$_0$) transition, where the CI+MBPT+Br result is higher than the predicted rate from Ref.~\cite{Kramida2022} by several orders of magnitude.
 However, this discrepancy is not significant in the context of the LRC experiment, as the measurement does not rely on the precise knowledge of the lifetime of the $6d7s$ ($^3$D$_1$) state.
 This state should just be long lived enough to be detected, which is the case for both lifetime predictions.